Frequently Asked Questions

-The average price for a residential property in Newport is 80% of the average for England and Wales.
+The average price for a residential property in Newport is approx. 70% of the average for England and Wales.

 There are a variety of financial incentives for companies relocating to or expanding within Newport.
-Grants are available from both Newport City Council and the Welsh Assembly Government.
+Loans and/or grants are available from both Newport City Council and the Welsh Government.

 Are any well known companies located in Newport?

-Big, well known businesses and organisations in Newport are Wilkinsons Hardware Stores, Lloyds TSB Insurance, HSBC, HM Prison Service, Office for National Statistics, Patent Office, Yell, Quinn Radiators, Wales and West Utilities and Admiral.
+Big, well known businesses and organisations in Newport are Admiral Group, Gocompare.com, Wilkinsons Hardware Stores, Lloyds TSB Insurance, Ministry of Justice Shared Services Centre, Office for National Statistics, Patent Office, Quinn Radiators and Wales and West Utilities.

 Are there universities in or near Newport?